alexayalamcs/alexayalamcs.github.io/project.md

 ## Object Detection for Archaeology

-I am in a group of 3 applying object detection techniques to aerial LiDAR data over archaelogical zones of interests.
+I am in a group of 3 applying object detection techniques to aerial LiDAR data over archaeological zones of interests.
 My main responsibility is the data pipeline which involves dataset design, data exploration, and processing the raw LiDAR features into usable input for downstream tasks.

 <div>
     <b>Key Skills: </b>